 An experienced federal criminal defense attorney can help distinguish between an honest error and conduct that prosecutors view as fraudulent.

 Defending against a federal mortgage fraud indictment requires a detailed analysis of financial documents, loan applications, and the defendant’s intent.
+Mortgage fraud schemes can involve a variety of fraudulent activity, including air loans, where false information is used to obtain a loan for a non-existent property.
 Common defenses include:

 Lack of intent to defraud – showing that the alleged false statement was a misunderstanding, mistake, or clerical error.